 This project is grounded in field exposure.

 Over three years at the service desk, I supported real customers navigating real financial actions.
 Due to privacy regulations, no customer data was recorded or stored.
 Insights were derived from behavioral observation and direct conversation.
+This was complemented by heuristic evaluation of existing payment flows, informal interviews about emotional experience, and simulation experiments in Google Colab.
+The goal of the simulation was not to optimize prediction.
+It was to evaluate predictability.

 To evaluate whether AI-driven personalization would improve or undermine confidence, I simulated senior interaction profiles using anonymized and synthetic behavioral assumptions.
+I compared deterministic decision logic with probabilistic ML adaptation.

 I wasn’t testing how accurately the system could predict behavior.

+I was testing whether adaptive behavior would make the interface feel less stable.
 Because no real customer data could be used, these behavioral profiles were generated using ChatGPT and structured into simulation-ready variables.
 The synthetic data was then modeled in Google Colab to compare deterministic decision logic with probabilistic machine learning adaptation.

 In financial contexts, stability is not technical uptime.